Bradda Head Lithium Ltd Announ - GuruFocus.com

-BRITISH VIRGIN ISLANDS / ACCESSWIRE / January 26, 2023 / Bradda Head Lithium Ltd (AIM:BHL, Financial)(TSX-V:BHLI)(OTCQB:BHLIF), the North America-focused lithium development group, announces that further to its announcement of 21 November 2022 results from the Company's drilling programme at its San Domingo pegmatite district, due to exceptionally high levels of demand at the assay labs are now expected to be received this quarter.
+BRITISH VIRGIN ISLANDS / ACCESSWIRE / January 26, 2023 / Bradda Head Lithium Ltd (AIM:BHL, Financial)(TSX-V:BHLI)(OTCQB:BHLIF), the North America-focused lithium development group, announces that it has uploaded an updated presentation to its website.

-Assay labs in North America are stretched in their capacity and the holiday period has further added to the existing delays.
-Bradda Head is looking forward to releasing results from the first drill programme at its San Domingo pegmatite district as soon as viable.

-Bradda Head is due to open the TSX today in Toronto as part of its listing on the TSX-V last November, and will be also be back in Toronto attending the upcoming PDAC mining conference in early March.
+Notable content is the updated timeline slide, where Bradda has updated the operational outlook, using current information on estimates for the programmes listed, and also included some additional programmes building on Bradda's results and strategy to fast-track the development of its assets in Arizona and Nevada, see below revised timeline:

 For further information please visit the Company's website: www.braddaheadltd.com